Particular/docs.particular.net/tutorials/nservicebus-101/lesson-5/tutorial.md

 For this reason, NServiceBus embeds the exception details and stack trace into the message that it forwards to the error queue, so you don't need to search through a log file to find the details.
 Once the underlying issue is fixed, the message can be replayed. **Replaying a message** sends it back to its original queue in order to retry message processing after an issue has been fixed.

 The [Particular Service Platform](/platform/), of which NServiceBus is a part, includes tools to make this kind of operational monitoring really easy.
-If you used the [Particular Platform Installer](/platform/installer/) to install MSMQ, you should already have these at your disposal:
+As part of the exercise, we will be using the [Particular Platform Installer](/platform/installer/) to install the following tools used for system monitoring:

  * [ServiceControl](/servicecontrol/) is like a watchdog monitoring your system, sucking in information and making that available to other tools via a REST API.
 One of its functions is to monitor your error queue so that you can act on the poison messages that arrive there.
  * [ServicePulse](/servicepulse/) is a web application aimed to be an operational dashboard for your NServiceBus system.
 It allows you to see failed messages, including the exception details, and provides a UI to either replay or archive failed messages.

 Sometimes, a new release will contain a bug in handler logic that isn't found until the code is deployed.
 When this happens, many errors can flood into the error queue at once.
-At these times, it's incredibly valuable to be able to rollback to the old version of the endpoint, and then replay the messages through proven code.
+At these times, it's incredibly valuable to be able to roll back to the old version of the endpoint, and then replay the messages through proven code.
 Then you can take the time to properly troubleshoot and fix the issue before attempting a new deployment.

 ## Exercise

+In this exercise we'll experiment with the different retry options we can use within an endpoint.
+Then we'll use the [ServiceControl](/servicecontrol/) and [ServicePulse](/servicepulse/) monitoring tools to replay a failed message.

-This is an exploratory exercise, where we'll be playing with different retry options.
+This is an exploratory exercise without a lot of coding.
 We'll use the completed solution from the previous lesson.

 ### Throw an exception

+First, let's throw an exception.
 For the purposes of this exercise, we'll create a specific bug in the Sales endpoint and watch what happens when we run the endpoint.

 1. In the **Sales** endpoint, locate the **PlaceOrderHandler**.
-2. After logging receipt of the message, throw an exception:
+1. After logging receipt of the message, throw an exception:

 snippet:Throw